-Paris Beauvais Airport is now France’s 10th largest airport.
+Paris Beauvais Airport is now France’s 10th busiest airport.
 Managed and operated by SAGEB, it is a human scale infrastructure that is constantly being upgraded.

-Since the liberalization of air transport in the European Union in 1997, the number of passengers passing through the airport has not stopped increasing, going from 78,000 passengers in 1996 to 3,647,522 in 2017.
+Since the liberalisation of air transport in the European Union in 1997, the number of passengers passing through the airport has not stopped increasing, going from 78,000 passengers in 1996 to 3,983,250 in 2019.

-This development has been accompanied by constant upgrading of the airport, giving passengers the best possible service quality.
+This development has been accompanied by a permanent improvement of the airport, giving passengers the best possible service quality.

-Paris Beauvais Airport serves more than 60 destinations in 20 countries, and new routes are regularly added.
-In 2018, routes connecting Beauvais to Kutaisi (Georgia), Malta, Prague (Czech Republik), Sibiu (Romania) and Vienna (Austria) were inaugurated.
+Paris Beauvais Airport serves more than 80 destinations in 29 countries, and new routes are regularly added.

 With a perimeter of about 12 km, the airport covers 230 hectares.
 It has 12 airplane parking areas located on 55,000 m2.

 It has two runways: a 12-30 runway of 2,430 m x 45 m, and a 04-22 runway of 708 m x 18 m.
 Runway 12-30 is equipped with instrument landing system ILS category III in threshold 12 and ILS category I in threshold 30.